-- 5. When children with varied special needs are included in a group, the staff-to-children ratio applicable to the child with the most significant special need in the group shall apply to the entire group. - Whenever 8VAC20-781-280 B requires more staff than 8VAC20-781-730 A because of the children's ages, 8VAC20-781-280 B shall take precedence over 8VAC20-781730 A. - B. For therapeutic child day programs and special needs child day programs, in each grouping of school age children, the following ratios of staff to children are required according to the special needs of the children in care: - 1.
+- When children with varied special needs are included in a group, the staff-to-children ratio applicable to the child with the most significant special need in the group shall apply to the entire group. - 6.
+Whenever 8VAC20-781-270 B requires more staff than subsection A of this section because of the children's ages, 8VAC20-781-270 B shall take precedence over subsection A of this section. - B. For therapeutic child day programs and special needs child day programs, in each grouping of school age children, the following ratios of staff-to-children are required according to the special needs of the children in care: - 1.
 For children with severe and profound disabilities, autism, multiple special needs, serious medical need, or serious emotional disturbance: one staff member to four children. - 2.
 For children diagnosed as having an intellectual disability with significant subaverage intellectual functioning and deficits in adaptive behavior, or with physical and sensory disabilities, ADHD, or other health impairments: one staff member to five children. - 3.
 For children diagnosed as having an intellectual disability in the mild range of development, or developmentally delayed: one staff member to six children. - 4.
 For children diagnosed with specific learning disabilities or speech or language impairments: one staff member to eight children. - 5.
-When children with varied special needs are included in a group, the staff-to-children ratio applicable to the child with the most significant special need in the group shall apply to the entire group. - C. Group size requirements in 8VAC20-781-280 A do not apply to the rapeutic child day programs and special needs child day programs.
+When children with varied special needs are included in a group, the staff-to-children ratio applicable to the child with the most significant special need in the group shall apply to the entire group. - C. Group size requirements in 8VAC20-781-270 A do not apply to therapeutic child day programs and special needs child day programs.

-8VAC20-781-740.
+2015 8VAC20-781-730.
 Equipment and materials.